ShunKaidou/Library-Management-Project-DBMS/README.md

 * Install XAMPP (You can use any Web Server you want)

-* Open config.php in 'library' folder and change the corresponding values for '$mysqlusername' and '$mysqlpassword' (Use the user accounts you created earlier)

 * Move the 'library' folder to /opt/lampp/htdocs/ (or to the folder where the sites are served from based on your web server)